evertramos/nginx-proxy-automation/README.md

 docker stop test-web && docker rm test-web
 ```

-## Next Step

-### If you want to test how it works please check this working sample (docker-compose.yml)
+## Production Environment using Web Proxy and Wordpress

 [wordpress-docker-letsencrypt](https://github.com/evertramos/wordpress-docker-letsencrypt)

-Or you can run your own containers with the option `-e VIRTUAL_HOST=foo.bar.com` alongside with `LETSENCRYPT_HOST=foo.bar.com`, exposing port 80 and 443, and your certificate will be generated and always valid.
+In this repo you will find a docker-compose file to start a production enviornment for a new wordpress site.

 ## Credits

+Without the repositories below this webproxy wouldn´t be possible.

-All credits goes to:
+Credits goes to:
 - nginx-proxy [@jwilder](https://github.com/jwilder/nginx-proxy)
 - docker-gen [@jwilder](https://github.com/jwilder/docker-gen)
 - dockher-letsencrypt-nginx-proxy-companion [@JrCs](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion)